interrogator/corpkit/rst_docs/corpkit.interrogating.rst

    JJ > (NP <<# /^(book|newspaper|magazine)s*$/)

-Though it is unfortunately beyond the scope of this guide to teach Regular Expressions, it is important to note that Regular Expressions are extremely powerful ways of searching text, and are invaluable for any linguist interested in digital datasets.
+Though it is beyond the scope of this guide to teach Regular Expressions, it is important to note that Regular Expressions are extremely powerful ways of searching text, and are invaluable for any linguist interested in digital datasets.

 Detailed documentation for Tregex usage (with more complex queries and operators) can be found here_.

-Tree return values
+Tree `show` values
 -------------------

-Though you can use the same Tregex query for tree searches, the output changes depending on what you select as the `return` value.
+Though you can use the same Tregex query for tree searches, the output changes depending on what you select as the ``show`` value.
 For the following sentence:

 .. code-block:: none